adamancer/knowledge-hub-template/collections/_explanations/types-of-documentation.md

 tags: [template]
 ---

-The Documentation Method defines four main types of documentation:
+The Divio Documentation System defines four main types of documentation:

 - **Tutorials** help readers learn how to use a system
 - **How To Guides** show readers how to accomplish a specific task